JoWatson2011/trove-marketplace/README.md

 ### Front-end:

 [X] Custom hook for responsive display

-[ ] Custom hook for for inputs
+[ ] Refactor forms with useForm

-[ ] Createa new user account
+[ ] Feature: Create a new user account
-[ ] User log in validation with [AuthO](https://auth0.com/blog/complete-guide-to-react-user-authentication/)

 [ ] Search bar

-[ ] Loading indicator when waiting on API [ ] View and add to basket
+[ ] Loading indicator when waiting on API

+[ ] View and add to basket

 ### Back-end: